airbytehq/airbyte/docs/understanding-airbyte/jobs.md

 ### Retry Rules

 Based on the outcome of previous attempts, the number of permitted attempts per job changes.
-Currently, Airbyte is configured to allow the following:
+By default, Airbyte is configured to allow the following:

 * 5 subsequent attempts where no data was synchronized
 * 10 total attempts where no data was synchronized